folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 ### Running the transfer

-To run the transfer now, click the "Run manually" button.
+To run the transfer now without saving, click the "Run manually" button.

 To save the criteria and run the transfer on the desired schedule, click the "Save" button.